locofocos/locofocos.github.io/_posts/2022-03-04-working-at-upright.md

 The interview process is 1 phone screening + 3 technical interviews (an hour each) over Zoom.
 We do include some live-coding problems.
 We try to stay away from leetcode problems, in favor of real-world coding and design problems.
 We're not trying to drill you on the specific nuances of some framework, but you should be proficient in Ruby and/or Javascript.

+We're not able to sponsor H-1B work visas, unfortunately.

 ## Culture

 I think everyone really enjoys themselves here, and we have good relationships.
 I smile a lot throughout the day.
 We have a great set of custom emojis in slack, and we use them liberally `:happy-gandalf-nodding:`.